 Meet the people.
 Can you ‘virtually’ meet the Nursery Manager or your child’s teaching team?
 There’s little more important for successful Early Years education than the relationships your child will build with these new and important adults in their life.
 Try to schedule a video chat with as many members of the team as you can.
 Do you like these people?
 Do they seem warm, knowledgeable and passionate about Early Years education?
 Do they ask questions about your child as an individual?

 Take a virtual tour of the facilities.
 Look not only for an attractive, well-resourced environment but also things like secured entrances and exits, fire exits and well maintained equipment and buildings.

-See what is happening behind the scenes during the closures.
-Most nurseries are sharing at least snippets of their online learning and support on social media at the moment.
-Do you like the look of the activities on offer?
-Is the team continuing to engage their families and children even now, two months in to the closures?
+Ask what happened behind the scenes during the closures.
+Most nurseries shared snippets of their online learning and support on social media at the moment.
+Do you like the look of the activities that were on offer?
+Did the team continue to engage their families and children throughout the closures?

 What plans does the nursery have in place to ensure safety for children and staff alike when they reopen?
-Again, most nurseries are working hard behind the scenes to have these plans in place and stress tested before they reopen.
+The Ministry of Education has this week issued protocols for the safe reopening of nurseries.
+How will your shortlisted nurseries interpret and implement these protocols?
 Do the plans sound well thought out, workable and will they put your mind at ease when you leave your child there?

 Ask how the nursery plans to support the emotional well-being of young children when they reopen.
 It may well be more challenging to help children settle in to nursery life after a long period at home with their parents.
 Children are also experiencing the stress and upheaval of the current situation, even if they cannot articulate it.
 How does the nursery plan to address this?